taKana671/MaskImageGenerator/README.md

 # MaskImageGenerator

 This is a repository for creating mask images.
-Mask images can be used when processing noise.
+The mask images can be used when processing noise.

 # Requirements